ionic-team/ionic-site/docs/v2/api/components/switch/Switch/index.md

 <h2>Description</h2>

 <p>A switch technically is the same thing as an HTML checkbox input, except it looks different and is easier to use on a touch device.
-Ionic prefers to wrap the checkbox input with the <label> in order to make the entire toggle easy to tap or drag.</p>
+Ionic prefers to wrap the checkbox input with the <code>&lt;label&gt;</code> in order to make the entire toggle easy to tap or drag.
-<p>Toggles can also have colors assigned to them, by adding the <code>toggle-assertive</code> attribute to assign the assertive color.</p>
+Switches can also have colors assigned to them, by adding any color attribute to them.</p>
 <p>See the <a href="https://angular.io/docs/js/latest/api/forms/">Angular 2 Docs</a> for more info on forms and input.</p>